 Auto Reheat (1-4 servings) Press twice Press Auto Reheat until the desired num- ber of servings appears in the display window.
-More/ Less Optional (see Mo Feature (☞ page , 3.
-Start Press Start.
+2. More/ Less Optional • (see More/Less Feature) (• page 13) 3.
+Press Start.
 Cooking begins and the time will count down.

-Press Auto Reheat pad to indicate num- ber or servings Average Serving Size Time once twice 3 times 4-6 oz.
-8 oz.
-12 oz. will vary depending on size and wattage of oven
+Press Auto Reheat pad to indicate num- ber or servings Average Serving Size Time

+once 4-6 oz. will vary

+twice 8 oz. depending on

+3 times 12 oz. size and

-16 oz.
+4 times 16 oz. wattage of oven

 NOTES: For best results, follow these recommendations:

-- 1. All foods must be previously cooked. - 2.
-Foods should always be covered loosely with plastic wrap, wax paper or casserole lid. - 3.
-All foods should have a covered stand time of 3 to 5 minutes. - 4.
-DO NOT reheat bread and pastry products using Auto Reheat.
+- 1. All foods must be previously cooked. - Foods should always be covered loosely with plastic wrap, wax paper or casserole lid. - 3.
+All foods should have a covered stand time of 3 to 5 minutes. - DO NOT reheat bread and pastry products (e.g. meat pie, pizza) using Auto Reheat.
 Use manual power and time instead. - 5.
-DO NOT reheat beverages.
+DO NOT reheat beverages. - 6.
+Times are based on an approximate serving size of 4 oz. - 7.
+A plate of food is normally 3-4 servings.